SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: In-the-Wild Deployment and Evaluation

 Across the deployment, participants wore the smartwatch for a total of 120 days, with an average usage duration of 3.16 days per participant ($SD = 0.64$).
-Participants were instructed to wear the smartwatch for three consecutive days; however, some participants wore the device for longer periods.
+Though participants were instructed to wear the smartwatch for three consecutive days, some participants wore the device for longer periods.
 In such cases, we included up to four days of data.
-This inclusion was consistent with our approved IRB protocol, as it did not alter the human-subjects design and participants were compensated accordingly.
 For simplicity, we refer to the study duration as three days throughout the paper, reflecting the average usage of 3.16 days.

-For model development, we excluded heart rate, step count, and battery sensors.
-Instead of heart rate, we relied on photoplethysmography (PPG) data sampled at approximately 25~Hz, which provides substantially higher temporal resolution than heart rate measurements configured at approximately 1~Hz (the maximum supported rate without relying on specialized SDKs).
-PPG captures beat-to-beat interval dynamics and thus offers richer physiological information than heart rate expressed in beats per minute.
-Step count and battery level were recorded once per probe start to improve resource efficiency, given the limited variability expected within a 15-second sensing window.
-Due to the resulting low sample counts, these signals were not included in subsequent analyses.
+The smartwatch collected nine total data streams: Audio, PPG, Accelerometer, Gravity, Light, Heart rate, Off-body, Step Count, and Battery Level.
+For model development, we excluded Heart Rate, Step count, and Battery sensors.
+Instead of Heart Rate, we relied on PPG data, which captures beat-to-beat interval dynamics and thus offers richer physiological information than heart rate expressed in beats per minute.
+We excluded Step Count and Battery Level because they were recorded once per probe start, and limited variability in these sensors was expected within a 15-second sensing window.

-As shown in Figure~\ref{fig:sensing_data_quality}(b), for the sensors used in multimodal model development (Section~\ref{multi_modal_section})—including Audio, PPG, Accelerometer, Gravity, and Light—the number of collected samples was largely consistent across the study period, with greater variability observed for the accelerometer and gravity sensors.
+As shown in Figure~\ref{fig:sensing_data_quality}(b), for the sensors used in multimodal model development (Section~\ref{multi_modal_section}), the number of collected samples was largely consistent across the study period, with greater variability observed for the Accelerometer and Gravity sensors.
 Despite this variability, when data were present, observed sample counts were often higher than the nominal sampling rates.

 One plausible explanation for these elevated sampling rates is the Android-based Wear OS sensor architecture, in which multiple applications communicate with the Android sensor framework and share a single-client sensor hardware abstraction layer (HAL) \cite{sensor_stack}.
 When different applications request the same sensor at different sampling rates (e.g., one at 10~Hz and another at 20~Hz), the sensor delivers data at the highest requested rate.
 As a result, applications requesting lower rates may still receive data at higher frequencies \cite{sensor_stack}.
 Consequently, sensing data cannot be guaranteed to arrive at a perfectly constant sampling rate.